Tuesday, November 29, 2016

 The order in which elements are selected for configuration is irrelevant - the point at which an element is selected determines both its overall utility as well as the restrictions it applies as thr staff matures.
 Since some of the benefits and penalties for an element scale with the addition of new elements into the matrix, the creator must always be prepared to pay the price for power - nothing comes for free.

 The following list details some of the elements that are available for spellcasters to configure into their eldritch staff.
+All configured elements provide either spell-like abilities or supernatural abilities.
 Other elements may be added to this list in the future.

 Arcane Impact